Hoanha2101/Hoanha2101/README.md

 <h2 align="left">Hi 👋!
-My name is Ha Khai Hoan and I'm a student, from Viet Nam</h2>
+My name is Ha Khai Hoan and I'm an AI Engineer, from Viet Nam</h2>

 ###